devkul-balhara/fastsearch/README.md

 ---

-## Generate Benchmark Graphs (Optional)
+# Generate Benchmark Graphs (Optional)

-The benchmark visualization script uses Python and is only required if you want to regenerate the benchmark plots.
+The following steps regenerate the benchmark plots included in this repository.

 ```bash
 python3 -m venv .venv